 We account for stock options granted to employees and directors using the accounting guidance in ASC 718.
 We recognize compensation expense for stock option awards on a straight-line basis over the requisite service period of the grant.
-We recorded stock-based compensation expense, related to stock options granted to employees and directors, of approximately \$81,000 and \$259,000, respectively, during the three-month periods ended January 31, 2012 and 2011.
+We recorded stock-based compensation expense, related to stock options granted to employees and directors, of approximately \$111,000 and \$309,000 during the six-month periods ended April 30, 2012 and 2011, respectively, and of approximately \$30,000 and \$50,000 during the three-month periods ended April 30, 2012 and 2011, respectively.
 We account for stock options granted to consultants using the accounting guidance under ASC 505-50.
-We recognized consulting expense for stock options granted to non-employee consultants during the three-month periods ended January 31, 2012 and \$2,000, respectively.
-See Note 2 to the Condensed Consolidated Financial Statements for additional information.
+We recognized consulting expense for stock options granted to non-employee consultants during the six-month periods ended April 30, 2012 and 2011, of \$-0- and \$44,000, respectively and during the three-month periods ended April 30, 2012 and 2011 of approximately \$-0- and \$42,000, respectively.
+See Note 2 to the condensed consolidated financial statements for additional information.